 NOW ACCEPTING CLIENTS AT OUR CENTERS IN CALIFORNIA AND MASSACHUSETTS Learn More

-Register now to join the Juvo staff for an immersive camp experience designed for children with behavioral health needs with engaging and stimulating activities in a group atmosphere.
+Register now to join the Juvo staff for an immersive camp experience with engaging and stimulating activities in a group atmosphere.

 Thank you for trusting Juvo to offer a fun and safe camp for you child.
 As with the transmission of any communicable disease, such as a cold or flu, you or your camper may be exposed to COVID-19, also know as “coronavirus,” at any time or in any place.